ConvBKI: Real-Time Probabilistic Semantic Mapping Network with Quantifiable Uncertainty: Conclusion

 In this paper, we introduced a differentiable 3D semantic mapping algorithm that combines the reliability and trustworthiness of classical probabilistic mapping algorithms with the efficiency and differentiability of modern neural networks.
 We quantitatively compared efficiency and accuracy with probabilistic approaches, as well as reliability against a purely implicit deep learning method.
 To further study the resilience of our model on perceptually degraded driving scenarios, we gathered a new off-road dataset with semantic categories the network had not been trained on and studied the semantic and variance maps.

+{Overall, ConvBKI is capable of successfully generating maps with meaningful labels despite perceptual challenges, including sparse point clouds, semantic categories outside the training set, and transferring between data sets.
+By operating explicitly within a differentiable probabilistic framework, ConvBKI maintains reliability on challenging data with quantifiable uncertainty.
+Additionally, ConvBKI leverages the existing decomposable robotics pipeline, where features are produced from sensor data and recurrently integrated into a map.
+In contrast, purely implicit deep learning approaches which hallucinate entire scenes can fail unpredictably when exposed to data different from the training set due to a lack of structure and a large number of trainable parameters.}

+\textbf{Limitations of ConvBKI:} While ConvBKI achieves quick inference rates and expressive, automatically tuned kernels, it has several noteworthy limitations which encourage future work.
+First, ConvBKI is computationally efficient and parallelizable due to the depthwise convolution operation which applies the same discretized kernel to each semantic category.
+While the convolution operation accelerates performance, it does not model rotation of points which may be useful in sloped or less structured environments.
+Second, kernel optimization performs best when the provided training data is similar to the testing data.
+Training on over-fitted segmentation predictions results in decreased spatial smoothing since the predictions are already near perfect, while training on noisy segmentation predictions results in more expressive spatial kernels.
+Third, as previously discussed, ConvBKI does not consider the motion of dynamic objects and leaves artifacts in the map.

-Several avenues for future work exist, and we hope our open source software will encourage other roboticists to extend our method.
-Firstly, our method can be applied to mesh-based semantic mapping algorithms such as Hydra \cite{Hydra} by replacing the semantic update with ConvBKI.
+\textbf{Future Work:} Several avenues for future work exist, and we hope our open source software will encourage other roboticists to extend our method.
+First, our method can be applied to mesh-based semantic mapping algorithms such as Hydra \cite{Hydra} by replacing the semantic update with ConvBKI.
 ConvBKI can accelerate the framework and provide voxel-wise variance calculations which may be used to estimate uncertainty at the object level.
-Another extension is to remove the traces of dynamic objects through a well-formulated network layer which operates explicitly on the Dirichlet distribution concentration parameters.
-A method for probabilistic update within the BKI framework already exists \cite{DynamicBKI}, however the primary challenge is to re-formulate the update to fit within the modular network structure of ConvBKI.
+Another extension is to remove the traces of dynamic objects through a well-formulated network layer which operates explicitly on the Dirichlet distribution concentration parameters such as in Dynamic BKI \cite{DynamicBKI}. {Third, while we tested ConvBKI on both camera and LiDAR in this paper, optimal fusion of the two sensors in the BKI framework remains an open question.
+Two possibilities are to separately learn kernels for each sensor and add the posterior maps, or to fuse the dense semantic detail from cameras with the accurate geometry of LiDAR before map inference.
+Finally, ConvBKI may benefit from more expressive extended likelihood distributions which consider the rotation of points instead of only the scale of each category.}

 { }

 \begin{IEEEbiography}[{ }]{Joey Wilson} received the B.S. degree in computer engineering from California Polytechnic State University San Luis Obispo (Cal Poly), CA, USA, in 2019.
 He is currently a Ph.D. candidate in the University of Michigan Robotics Department, Ann Arbor, MI, USA.
 His research interests include spatial memory in dynamic and uncertain environments for autonomous systems. \end{IEEEbiography}